Overseas Citizenship of India: Revoking the OCI card

-Previously, the government could cancel OCI status of people who obtained it by fraud, showed acts of unpatriotism, or broke a law punishable with at least two years in jail before five years of having issued OCI.
-The Citizenship (Amendment) Act, 2019 gives the government additional power to strip people of their OCI status if they violate any local law, whether it is a petty infraction or a heinous felony.
-The new act makes the rules much more strict for OCI holders in an attempt to preserve OCI's dignity, however it also has a proviso that gives the person whose OCI status is at stake the right to be heard by the government before they come to a verdict.
+Previously, the government could cancel the OCI status of people who obtained it by fraud, showed acts of unpatriotism, or broke a law punishable with at least two years of jail time before five years of having issued OCI.
+The Citizenship (Amendment) Act, 2019 gives the government additional power to cancel the OCI status of people who violate any local law, regardless of either whether it a petty infraction or a heinous felony or whether it was committed by a juvenile or an adult.
+The new act makes the rules much more strict for OCI holders in an attempt to preserve OCI's dignity, however, it also has a provision that gives the person whose OCI status is at stake the right to be heard by the government before they come to a verdict.

+In 2021, the OCI cards of several Canadian cardholders were reportedly revoked by the Indian Government for participating in "anti-India" activities which included extending support to the protests by farmers against controversial farm laws in India.

+Renunciation of the OCI card

+An OCI cardholder can renounce their OCI status by submitting a completed renunciation declaration form to the Central Government.
+After the renunciation of the status, every minor child of that person also loses their OCI status.